woylie/.github/CONTRIBUTING.md

 Please make sure to:

-- run the linters, format checkers, tests and static analysis tools of the project locally before you push
+- Run the linters, format checkers, tests and static analysis tools of the project locally before you push.
+- Add tests that cover your changes.
+In the case of bug fixes, add a test that fails without the fix and that passes with the fix.
-- document new and updated features (preferably with examples, if applicable)
+- Document new and updated features (preferably with examples, if applicable).

 Make sure to reference the issue in your PR (e.g. `resolves #123`).